FCView/international-emergency-info/README.md

 **WARNING:** This information may not be up-to-date and should be verified before using in any projects as the information may be wrong or no longer current.

-# How to call for an emergency from your cell phone
+# How to call for an emergency from your US or Canadian cell phone

 ### Emergency SOS

-In nearly all cases, you can use your device's **Emergency SOS** feature:
+- **Primary:** In nearly all countries, you can use your device's **Emergency SOS** feature.
+- **Secondary:** In nearly all countries, you can just dial 911 and the system will attempt to route to local emergency services.
+- **Backup:** If neither of those work, then you'll need to dial the local emergency services number.
+If it doesn't work on your cell phone, then you'll need to find a local land line or borrow a phone from a local.

 ### Apple ([Use Emergency SOS on your iPhone](https://support.apple.com/en-us/HT208076))